pavelone/fhirbase/README.md

 While crafting Health IT systems you begin to understand a value of properly chosen domain model.
-FHIR is an open source new generation lightweight standard for health data interoperability, which (we hope) could be used as a foundationan for Health IT systems.
+FHIR is an open source new generation lightweight standard for health data interoperability, which (we hope) could be used as a foundation for Health IT systems.
 FHIR is based on a concept of __resource__.

 > FHIR® is a next generation standards framework created by HL7.
 > FHIR combines the best features of HL7 Version 2,